kristirodda/Cybersecurity_classes/Interview_Question/Understanding_Firewall_Setup.md

     The disadvantage of this firewall configuration is that if it is set up incorrectly, then the machine's designed function might not be achieved.
 As learned, through a lot of trial and error when establishing these rules to protect the ELK machine.
 If even one portion of the firewall rule is written incorrectly, the whole thing fails.

-    * In order to monitor suspicious authentication attempts, I would utilize the
+    * The first way to ensure security on my network is through the health probe set up.
+I would check the configurations of the load balancer to ensure an automatic fail for too many log in attempts.